p9dt/wiser-bqp-qapinn/README.md

 frequencies actually gets, are what training adjusts, through the trainable rotation gates and the choice of measurement operator.

 **The practical consequence is a structural ceiling on the quantum layer:** no amount of training can make the circuit itself produce a harmonic above its accessible bandwidth.
 However, the QAPINN as a whole is not band-limited because its classical nonlinear tail can reconstruct higher-frequency content indirectly.
-Therefore, when the target contains frequencies beyond the quantum layer's `K`, the model is not mathematically incapable of fitting them, but it must reconstruct them through the classical tail rather than directly through the quantum representation.
+Therefore, when the target contains frequencies beyond the quantum layer's `K`, the model is not mathematically incapable of fitting them, but such frequencies must be reconstructed indirectly through the classical tail rather than directly through the quantum representation.

 `src/sweeps.py` gives the exact bandwidth formula used throughout the repo: